yaolingling/docs/docs/tutorials/vagrant-setup.rst

 **step 2: Create a Vagrantfile (case sensitive ) in Windows**

-If you want to set up demo environment, get code from: https://github.com/RackHD/RackHD/blob/master/example/Vagrantfile.
-However, you need to edit the code - delete the 89 line:`v.gui=true`
+If you want to set up demo environment, get code from: https://raw.githubusercontent.com/RackHD/RackHD/master/example/Vagrantfile.
+However, you need to edit the ``Vagrantfile``.

+- change the line 79:’sudo service isc-dhcp-server start’ to ‘sudo service isc-dhcp-server restart’

+- change the line 89: ‘v.gui = true’ to ‘v.gui = false’

+- add target.vm.box_version = "2.2.0" in line 12.

 If you want to set up development environment, get code from: https://github.com/yaolingling/install_rackhd_ansible

 **step 3:  Right mouse click the folder where Vagrantfile lives, to launch “git bash here”**